vsaravind007/personal-blog/blog/content/posts/Engineering-leader-guide-to-ai-adoption.md

 2. Pilot
 3. Rollout

-Before going through these pointers, understand the core of it all:
+Before going through these pointers, understand the core first:

 >AI is not a magic bullet, nor it can magically replace your engineers overnight, but its a tool.
 A tool powerful enough to help developers with right skills to elevate themselves, QA engineers to go beyond conventional methods and PMs to get better at what they do.
 AI can help positively, *ONLY* if your foundation is strong, otherwise your AI adoption story will look like one of those Lovable disasters, maybe at different scale!